Constructive nonlocal games with very small classical values: Construction of games with low classical values

 The chromatic number of the graph $G_n$ in Proposition \ref{prop:chromatic} can also be bounded in terms of eigenvalues of its adjacency matrix $A(G)$.
 For example in \cite{Hoffman} it is shown that $\chi_{G}\geq 1+\frac{\lambda_1}{\left|\lambda_n\right|}$, where $\lambda_1$ and $\lambda_n$ are the largest and smallest eigenvalues of $A(G).$ Since $G_n$ is a regular graph, it can be shown that $\lambda_1$ is equal to the degree of the vertices, i.e. $\lambda_1=\sum_{i=2}^{n}\frac{n!}{(n-i)!i}$.

 For $n=3$ the graph $G_n$ is the complete graph $K_6$.
-Its chromatic number is $6$, which is, in fact the minimum number of outputs necessary to construct a $3\times 3$ matrix with four contradictions.
-In the case of the graph $G_4$ in Fig. \ref{fig:G4}, however, the chromatic number is still $6$, which does not appear to be a sufficient number of outputs to achieve maximum contradiction number in a $4\times 4$ matrix.
-We believe that for larger values of $n$ the chromatic number of $G_n$ increases, providing a reasonable bound on $d$, although we do not yet know whether this bound in achieved for any $n>3$.
+Its chromatic number is $6$.
+However, by brute force check using Table \ref{tab:3x3}, one finds that for $n=3$ and $d=6$ outputs, one gets at most 3 contradictions. \blk In the case of the graph $G_4$ in Fig. \ref{fig:G4}, the chromatic number is still $6$.
+We believe that for larger values of $n$ the chromatic number of $G_n$ increases, providing a reasonable bound on $d$, although we do not yet know whether this bound can achieved.